ArdaKaymaz/ArdaKaymaz/README.md

 # 🧾 Projects

-## Cat-Dog Classifier App (<a href="https://catdogclassifierapp.streamlit.app/" target="_blank">App Link</a>)
+## Cat-Dog Classifier App 🐱🐶 (<a href="https://catdogclassifierapp.streamlit.app/" target="_blank">App Link</a>)
-  • The project aims to develop an image processing model with pre-trained models named MobileNet, VGG16 and ResNet50.
+  • The project aims to develop an image processing model with pre-trained models named MobileNet, VGG16 and ResNet50.<br>
-  • The project involves utilizing image processing, Mlflow, fine-tuning, TensorFlow, Keras and model deployment.
+  • The project involves utilizing image processing, Mlflow, fine-tuning, TensorFlow, Keras and model deployment.<br>
-  • The project was successfully completed with an accuracy of 97.14%.
+  • The project was successfully completed with an accuracy of 97.14%.<br>

-## Apache vs The Fraudster 🪶
+## Apache vs The Fraudster 🕵🏻‍♀️⚡
-  • The project aims to develop a fraud detection model with big data technologies such as Apache.
+  • The project aims to develop a fraud detection model with big data technologies such as Apache.<br>
-  • The project involves utilizing Apache Hadoop, Apache Hive and Apache Spark.
+  • The project involves utilizing Apache Hadoop, Apache Hive and Apache Spark.<br>
-  • The project was successfully completed with recall of 78.8% and precision of 90.0%.
+  • The project was successfully completed with recall of 78.8% and precision of 90.0%.<br>

 ## Scaling, Depth, and Epochs: A Model Comparison Study 📊
-  • The study aims to bring a deep understanding about artificial neural networks’ training and prediction process.
+  • The study aims to bring a deep understanding about artificial neural networks’ training and prediction process.<br>
-  • The study involves utilizing TensorFlow and SciKit-Learn.
+  • The study involves utilizing TensorFlow and SciKit-Learn.<br>
-  • The study was resulted in a 1450% lower MAE value and in a 182% lower model weight variation.
+  • The study was resulted in a 1450% lower MAE value and in a 182% lower model weight variation.<br>

 ## Enefit - Predict Energy Behavior of Prosumers (Ongoing) 🍀💡
-  • The project aims to address Enefit’s energy production and consumption forecast problem.
+  • The project aims to address Enefit’s energy production and consumption forecast problem.<br>
-  • The project involves utilizing Apache Hadoop, Apache Spark, Docker, Kubernetes, Flask and auto-regressive time-series forecasting.
+  • The project involves utilizing Apache Hadoop, Apache Spark, Docker, Kubernetes, Flask and auto-regressive time-series forecasting.<br>

 ## Factors Affecting Survivability In Japanese Quail (Coturnix coturnix Japonica) 🐥❤
-  • The study aims to develop statistical risk models to predict survivability and adaptability traits, life-span forecasting, estimating the effect of genetic and environmental factors, and estimating genetic parameters.
+  • The study aims to develop statistical risk models to predict survivability and adaptability traits, life-span forecasting, estimating the effect of genetic and environmental factors, and estimating genetic parameters.<br>
-  • The study involves utilizing hypothesis testing, auto-regressive time-series forecasting and statistical learning models.
+  • The study involves utilizing hypothesis testing, auto-regressive time-series forecasting and statistical learning models.<br>
   • The study has provided insights into the survival abilities of more than 64,000 species.

 # 💻 Tech Stack: